 Federal funding regulatory requirements such as the National Environmental Policy Act, Davis-Bacon and procurement standards.

-1. Continue to provide technical assistance and update guidance to grantees as requirements expand and change.
+- 1. Continue to provide technical assistance and update guidance to grantees as requirements expand and change. - 2.
+Access and seek additional training opportunities for State administrators and grantees.